Comparative Politics Workshop - The Logic of Group Voting: A Global Examination of Social Identities in Electoral Institutions

 The Comparative Politics Workshop is a graduate student-led forum geared towards presenting and discussing papers and research projects.
 During the academic semester, regular sessions are held at the Hesburgh Center.
 These meetings are open to everyone, particularly students, faculty and Kellogg Institute Visiting Fellows.
 Participants have the chance to present their work and receive valuable, constructive feedback from their colleagues.

 More information: Contact Comparative Politics Field Representative Paul Friesen email@example.com

-Paul Friesen is a PhD student in the Department of Political Science at the University of Notre Dame and a PhD Fellow of the Kellogg Institute for International Studies.
-His research and teaching interests include comparative political theory, democracy promotion, and determinants of resilient hybrid political regimes, with a regional focus on Sub-Saharan Africa...
+Paul Friesen is a PhD candidate in the Department of Political Science at the University of Notre Dame and a PhD Fellow of the Kellogg Institute for International Studies.
+Paul’s research centers broadly around democratization with special focus on political parties, elections and political behavior in Sub-Saharan Africa...